pebender/alexa-for-lg-webos-tv/docs.in/pages/design/bridge.md

 The frontend performs the authorization described in [login token authorization](./skill-to-bridge-interface.md#the-login-token-authorization).

-If authorization fails multiple times from the same IP address, the IP address of the skill is temporarily blocked.

 #### Bridge Token Authorization

 The frontend performs the authorization described in [bridge token authorization](./skill-to-bridge-interface.md#the-bridge-token-authorization).

-If authorization fails multiple times from the same IP address, the IP address of the skill is temporarily blocked.

 ## The Middle